zw459123678/xiaozhi-esp32-server/README_en.md

 conda activate xiaozhi-esp32-server
 ```

-If your computer is Windows, execute:
+After executing the above command, if your computer is Windows or Mac, execute the following statement:

 ```
 conda activate xiaozhi-esp32-server